JuliaLang/julia/doc/src/manual/functions.md

 2x - 1` at that value.
 Notice that the result is a generic function, but with a compiler-generated name based on consecutive numbering.

-The primary use for anonymous functions is passing them to functions which take other functions as arguments.
-A classic example is [`map()`](@ref), which applies a function to each value of an array and returns a new array containing the resulting values:
+The primary use for anonymous functions is passing them as arguments to other functions.
+A classic example of a function that takes other functions as arguments is [`map()`](@ref), which applies a function to each value of an array and returns a new array containing the resulting values:

 ```jldoctest
 julia> map(round, [1.2,3.5,1.7])